Sam Alper

 Senior Officer, Innovator Program, MIT Solve

-Sam joins Solve from the world of education philanthropy.
-For the last five years she’s been a key member of the Education team at the Barr Foundation, a private regional foundation located in Boston.
+Prior to Solve, Sam spent five years at the Barr Foundation, a private regional funder located in Boston.
 At Barr, she helped develop and execute the strategy of two investment portfolios and managed over 50 grantee relationships within its Education Program focused on advancing initiatives that connect students to success in high school and beyond.

-Sam is from a small town outside of Boston (near the start of the Boston Marathon), and now lives in the Boston neighborhood of Charlestown with her husband.
+Sam is from a small town outside of Boston (near the start of the Boston Marathon), and now lives in the Boston neighborhood of Charlestown with her husband and young daughter.
 She loves traveling, trying new restaurants and recipes, playing on her co-ed soccer team, skiing in Utah, reading historical fiction novels, and volunteering in a second grade Boston Public Schools’ classroom.
-She is passionate about elevating underserved communities and driving positive social change and looks forward to contributing to a movement that is committed to innovatively solving global challenges.

 Articles